 The remote transmitter is a wireless handheld control device used to duplicate the operation of the main control panel.
-Please refer to the Wireless T110c Transmitter R260 Receiver Reimer Volumetric Mixer III mixer manual for specific information regarding the wireless
+Please refer to the Wireless Trident Transmitter C200 Receiver Quick start guide for specific information regarding the wireless transmitter/receiver.

 Figure 2.
 Remote Control Transmitter